DEVAIEXP/image-interrogator/README.md

 ## Prompt tab
 It returns a list of words in each feature and their scores for the given image, model.

+## Others
+If you update the version of LLaVa, Gradio and PIL dependencies, this tool will not work correctly.
+When there is a need to update these dependencies, we will update them in our repository.
+Whenever there is a new update to this repository, it will be necessary to delete the 'repositories' directory and run the installation script again.